d3/d3-shape/README.md

 <a name="symbol_type" href="#symbol_type">#</a> <i>symbol</i>.<b>type</b>([<i>type</i>]) [<>](https://github.com/d3/d3-shape/blob/master/src/symbol.js#L33 "Source")

 If *type* is specified, sets the symbol type to the specified function or symbol type and returns this line generator.
+When the *type* is a function it will receive the arguments passed into the symbol generator; if used with a selection then the function is evaluated for each selected element, in order, being passed the current datum (d), the current index (i), and the current group (nodes).
 If *type* is not specified, returns the current symbol type accessor, which defaults to:

 ```js
 function type() {